Invasive Lobular Carcinoma: Symptoms, Treatment, Research

 Invasive lobular carcinoma, also referred to as invasive lobular breast cancer (ILC) or simply lobular carcinoma/breast cancer, is the second most common type of breast cancer after invasive ductal carcinoma (IDC).
 The location where the cancer originates distinguishes ductal vs. lobular breast cancer: Invasive ductal carcinoma begins in milk ducts whereas invasive lobular carcinoma begins in lobules (the milk-producing glands of the breast).

 Lobular breast cancer represents 10 to 15 percent of all invasive breast cancers.
 Over the past two decades, incidence rates of lobular carcinoma have increased.
 An estimated 43,700 cases of invasive lobular breast cancer were diagnosed in 2021.
-Despite its prevalence, our understanding of the unique biology of this breast cancer subtype is still emerging.
+Despite its prevalence, our understanding of the unique biology of lobular breast cancer is still emerging.

 Invasive breast cancers are those that have broken out of the areas where they originated and infiltrated surrounding breast tissue.
 The most common type of invasive breast cancer is invasive ductal carcinoma, followed by invasive lobular carcinoma.